Confirm Your Privacy Notice Addresses NextRoll’s Technology

 Our site uses technologies of third-party partners [such as NextRoll] to help us recognize your device and understand how you use our site(s) so that we can improve our services to reflect your interests and serve you advertisements about the [products and/or services] that are likely to be of more interest to you.
 Specifically, [NextRoll/these partners] collect information about your activity on our site(s) to enable us to:

-- measure and analyse traffic and browsing activity on our site(s);
+- measure and analyze traffic and browsing activity on our site(s);

 - [Optional: if you are using our Media Services to run campaigns, include this disclosure] show advertisements for our products and/or services to you on third-party sites;